dustinpfister/blog_posts/_posts/linux-kill.md

 ## 3 - Conclusion

-So the Linux kill and Linux killall commands are part of a small collection of commands that I think made up a nice basic set of caommds to be aware of when it comes to basic Linux companatnce.
-A process can hang and it will need to be manilualy killed and restarted so the kill command, and other related commands such as ps, and top come into play when it comes to doing this sort of task.
+So the Linux kill and Linux killall commands are part of a small collection of commands that I think made up a nice basic set of commands to be aware of when it comes to acquiring a basic understanding of Linux .
+A process can hang and it will need to be manually killed and restarted so the kill command, and other related commands such as ps, and top come into play when it comes to doing this sort of task.